ayeshashrestha/week13-challenge/README.md

 2. Updated python script with your final lambda function.

-3.Exported ZIP file from Amazon Lex Console.
+3. Exported ZIP file from Amazon Lex Console.